-A related inferential problem is high dimensional linear regression with sparsity constraints on the parameter vector $\btheta$.
-We are interested in the linear regression model $\Y = \X \btheta + \bepsilon$, where $\X = [\X_1, \cdots, \X_p]$ is a $p \times n$ matrix of predictors and $\bepsilon \sim \Nor(\0, \I)$.
-Our focus is on the sparse solution where $p \gg n$ and ``most" of $\theta_i$'s are zero.
+Our focus is on the sparse solution where $p \gg n$ and most of $\theta_i$'s are zero.
 Similar to the sparse normal means problem, our goal is to identify the non-zero entries of $\btheta$ as well as estimate it.
 There are a wide variety of methods based on the penalized likelihood approach that solves the following optimization problem:

-The popular Lasso uses an $\ell_1$ penalty, $p_{\lambda}(\theta_j) = -\lambda \abs{\theta_j}$, and simultaneously performs variable selection while maintaining estimation accuracy.
-Another notable variant is the best subset selection procedure corresponding to the $\ell_0$ penalty $p_{\lambda}(\theta_j) = -\lambda \1\{\theta_j \ne 0\}$.
-There has been a recent emphasis on non-concave separable penalties such as MCP \citep{zhang2010nearly} or SCAD \citep{fan2001variable}, that act as a tool for variable selection and estimation.
-Penalization methods can be viewed in terms of the posterior modes they imply under an induced prior relating to the penalty in \eqref{eq:penalize}--via $p(\btheta) = -\log \pi(\btheta)$, where $\pi(\cdot)$ is a suitable prior for $\theta$.
+Lasso uses an $\ell_1$ penalty, $p_{\lambda}(\theta_j) = \lambda \abs{\theta_j}$, and simultaneously performs variable selection while maintaining estimation accuracy.
+Another notable variant is the best subset selection procedure corresponding to the $\ell_0$ penalty $p_{\lambda}(\theta_j) = \lambda \1\{\theta_j \ne 0\}$.
+There has been a recent emphasis on non-concave separable penalties such as the minimax concave penalty or MCP \citep{zhang2010nearly} or SCAD \citep{fan2001variable}, that act as a tool for variable selection and estimation.
 We discuss the penalization methods from a Bayesian viewpoint in the next section.

-\subsection{Variable Selection:}
+\subsection{Variable Selection}

-Variable or model selection is intimately related to high-dimensional sparse linear regression.
+Variable or predictor selection is intimately related to high-dimensional sparse linear regression.
 A sparse model provides interpretability, computational efficiency, and stability of inference.
-The ``bet on sparsity'' principle \citep{hastie_elements_2009} dictates the use of methods favouring sparsity, as no method uniformly dominates when the true model is dense.
-Lasso's success has inspired many estimation methods that rely on the convexity and sparsity entailed.
+Lasso's success has inspired many estimation methods that rely on convexity and sparsity in a penalized estimation framework.
+The `bet on sparsity' principle \citep{hastie_elements_2009} dictates the use of methods favoring sparsity, as no method uniformly dominates when the true model is dense.